Precious-3/precious-desu/README.md

 ### Meow everyone!! 😽
-  Why are you here? anyways. here is what you can know about me.
+  Why are you here? anyways.
+However, this is all about me. <3

 ## :sparkles: Highlights